arampatzis/randex/CONTRIBUTION.md

 ### Scripts

-The project defines several CLI scripts in `pyproject.toml`:
+The project defines several CLI commands in `pyproject.toml`:
-- `exams`: Main command for creating exam batches
+- `randex batch`: Main command for creating exam batches
-- `validate`: Command for validating questions
+- `randex validate`: Command for validating questions
-- `randex-download-examples`: Download example files
+- `randex download-examples`: Download example files

+These commands are accessible after installing the package as subcommands of the main `randex` CLI.

 ## Testing

 We use pytest for testing with comprehensive test coverage.
+The project maintains a **minimum 90% test coverage** requirement enforced by pre-commit hooks.

 ### Running Tests